fulvioalessio/mysoltrk-solar-tracker/README.md

 Code to test the L298N-mini driver and shunt resistor behavior

+- SolarTrackerReinvented.ino

+This is a working example of solar tracker based on mysoltrk hardware disposition

 ## NOTES

-- Always use an external power supply
+- Always use an external power supply when you test hardware without an attached panel